Code-Institute-Submissions/Milestone-61/README.md

 ## Media
 * Images were sourced by the website [Unsplashed](https://unsplash.com/)
+* The video on the classes page was obtained by youtube.

 ## Acknowledgements
 * I'd like to thank my mentor Spencer Barriball for his patience and guidance throughout my project.